mcharb54/double-dealer/src/pages/archives/1921-01-01_how-i-interviewed-bacchus.md

 "Can it!" shouted Bacchus.
 "That's the guy that put me on the blink.
 Why, his breath blew out the fires of Vulcan one morning Up There," continued Bacchus, addressing me.

-"John was a low-brow, never could disguise himself and was always singing that late hours kill all the fun, and that fellow has certainly been a bad actor, although when there's any sickness around there ain't a better friend.
+"John was a low-brow, never could disguise himself and was always singing that late hours kill all the fun, and that fellow has certainly been a bad actor, although when there's any sickness around there ain't a better friend than John.
 But about prohibition, Bac?"
 I insisted, my reportorial instinct alert.

 "Let me tell you, Benson," said Bacchus, poking his bottle of Nero's finest under my nose to emphasize his opinions, "that prohibition serves you right.
 You disgraced a god — that's me.
-I'm the oldest and the healthiest.
-You made me a Cinderella and lavished all your love on that demon back there.
-Look at me now.
-I've got to dress in this rig, go sneaking around from cellar to cellar with that rowdy back there — and I am celebrated by poets and prophets in the ages, the friend of laughter, the father of merriment.
-That's what you have!"
+I invented, over the years, the finest pleasures ever known — me and Gambrinus; but you Americans picked up with that rowdy John Barleycorn and his crazy roughneck, introduced him to your own tables, to your own families, and when you couldn't come in by the Family Entrance and went to ramming me into hideous red-ink joints and keeping me alive on bum table d'hotes, [by] some wise old adage that no one can offend a god and get away with the goods.
+Why, I'm the oldest and the healthiest of the gods, the best!

 "As a matter of fact, since Mars still has a toothache and grouch, I've got to stick.
 I need America, and America needs me.
-I invented years of the finest killer ever known — me and Gambrinus; but you Americans picked up with that rowdy John Barleycorn and his crazy roughneck, introduced him to your own tables, to your own families, and when you couldn't come in by the Family Entrance and went to ramming me into hideous red-ink joints and keeping me alive on bum table d'hotes, some wise old — written off by other — that no one can offend a god and get away with the goods.
-Why, I'm the oldest and the healthiest of the gods, the best and — look at him over there!
+You made me a Cinderella and lavished all your love on that demon back there.
+Look at me now — I've got to dress in this rig, go sneaking around from cellar to cellar with that rowdy back there — and I am celebrated by poets and prophets in the ages, the friend of laughter, the inventor of merriment.

 "There never was one exception.
 The Eskimos never had any use for me — damn them!
 Ice eaters and the North Pole for a bathtub, and never a drop to warm them up.
 Jack Frost has got their souls as well as their bodies, and it'll get yours if you look out.
 Where life flourishes there the gods flourish."